CurePeach/curepeach.github.io/docs/journal.md

 - I want to add a volunteering section because there are things that don't really fall into any of the categories that I want to mention.

 **19th January 2021**
-- I am adding information to the education tab.
+- I am adding information to the education tab, and the volunteering tab.